Table of Contents

 Change events are created for anything on a project that looks like it may create an additional cost.
 Creating a change event allows you to prepare for the cost of a change before it becomes an actual cost.
 After creating a change event, you can then create an RFQ (Request for Quote), which is sent to the appropriate subcontractors for pricing.
 When RFQs are created and responded to by the assigned subcontractors, variations can then be created based upon the submitted quote.

 - Configure Your Variation Tier Settings.
-You can choose between a one (1)-, two (2)-, and three (3)-tier variation setting.
+You can choose between a one (1)-, two (2)- and three (3)-tier variation setting.
 Each tier adds a layer to your team's overall change management workflow.
 A lower number of tiers offers the most straightforward workflow.
 An increased number of tiers provides your team with a more complex workflow, but gives your team more control over changes.
 The most common settings among Procore users are to use the one (1) or two (2) tier setting.
-To learn more, see What are the different variation tiers?
+To learn more, see What are the different variation tier settings in Project Financials?
 Once you've decided, you can Configure the Number of Main Contract Variation Tiers and Configure the Number of Commitment Variation Tiers.

 - Create Change Events.
 On a construction project, a change event is any change that affects the original scope of a construction project.
 There are numerous ways to create change events in Procore.
 In addition to using the Change Events tool (see Create a Change Event), you can also use any of the options available in the supported Procore tool or using Procore's mobile platform.
 For details on those options, see Which Procore tools can I use to create a change event?

 - Create RFQs from Change Events and Review RFQ Responses.
 If you need to create an RFQ for your subcontractors to submit pricing, see Create RFQs from a Change Event.
 You can then review your subcontractor's quotes to determine if you want to move ahead with creating a variation.
 See Review RFQ Responses.